 - you have post-graduate legal experience (for graduate applicants)

-The sample cover letters should be used as templates only so that all letters from the Law School do not look alike.
 The first example is most appropriate for applications to the federal appellate level, at which judges tend to care less about geographic ties.
 The other two examples are more appropriate for applications to the federal district and state court judges because they refer to geographic ties (which tend to be more important at those levels).
 Aside from this substantive difference based on the type of court, each letter has slightly different wording for the basic elements of a clerkship cover letter.